ThePoShWolf/Discordant/docs/New-DiscordTextChannelProperties.md

 # New-DiscordTextChannelProperties

 ## SYNOPSIS
-Create a Discord text channel properties object for use by New-DiscordChannel
+Create a Discord TextChannelProperties object for use by New-DiscordChannel

 ## SYNTAX